Should we talk about the insanity and infanticide defences?

 He says New Zealand’s adversarial justice system means situations like the Dickason case only occur when the experts disagree.

-1News asked Goodwin whether there is much disagreement among psychiatrists about impairment issues like patient psychosis or whether they tend to think similarly?
+When asked whether there was much disagreement among psychiatrists about impairment issues like patient psychosis or whether they tend to think similarly, Goodwin told 1News there is "a diverse range of opinions".

-“I think there’s a diverse range of opinions but on the important stuff we tend to agree, you know, in terms of psychosis and culpability and how we define disorders and peoples’ kind of offending behaviours.
+"On the important stuff, we tend to agree, you know, in terms of psychosis and culpability and how we define disorders and people's kind of offending behaviours.
 We’re pretty uniform on those sorts of things.

-“But where you start to get divergence of opinion is around is where things start to change a bit like in the methamphetamine situation.
-Where we have other disorders like foetal alcohol syndrome.
-How much weight can put on this in terms of offending and particularly reoffending?
-Things like that I think there’s a fairly robust discussion about.”
+"But where you start to get divergence of opinion is around where things start to change a bit like in the methamphetamine situation, where we have other disorders like foetal alcohol syndrome.
+How much weight can we put on this in terms of offending and particularly reoffending?
+Things like that, I think there’s a fairly robust discussion about."

+Goodwin said there was differing psychiatric testimony in the Dickason trial but "essentially, the disagreements are on fairly fine points".

 SHARE ME